Skip to main content

 • Script success or failure isn't communicated back via ChangeConfiguration

-• Users must manually verify tunnel functionality (e.g. by attempting to connect to port 1111)
+• You need to manually verify tunnel functionality (e.g. by attempting to connect to port 1111)

 • Reliance on correct DNS resolution